Hi! Here are a few things to know:

 What I do:

-On other days, I recharge by listening to music, taking photographs and creating new recipes.
+I recharge by listening to music, taking photographs and creating new recipes.
 I’m also pretty dedicated to exercise (how else to eat anything I want?!) and try to fit in time for it every day.

 In late 2013, I moved from the Midwest, where I lived for more than 15 years, back to the East Coast.
 I’m in a great town in New Jersey, a quick trip by train into New York City.
 I’m still wrapping my head around the fact that I’m living in an epicenter of so much culture, history and best of all – food!